lillialskye/Sprint-Challenge-Authentication/ANSWERS.md

 1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT. middleware-application the is the go between the database and application

-Sessions- are a way to persist data across requests where eash user/device has a unique session
+Sessions- are a way to persist data across requests where eash user/device has a unique session.
+For example a shopping cart.

 bcrypt-is a way to hash passwords using salting